 This might be something you want to make part of your daily routine if -for example- you prefer showering in the night instead of the morning.

+Having a bath on the evening is pretty handy however.
 That way you’re not overloading and you’ll truly appreciate bath time when it comes!

 4) Listen To A Podcast

 You could do this earlier whilst you walk, or with your feet up at home.
 It could be on a topic that interests you, something you want to learn about, or something lighthearted – to bring a smile to your face!